infinitechris/FrameworkCompleteDIY/README.md

 # Testing
      *TK*
-- Likely this section won't have the first update until the Mainboard is ordered owning to not having anything to actually *test* with.
+- Likely this section won't have the first update until the Maioard is ordered owning to not having anything to actually *test* with.

 # Results & Final Thoughts *TK*
 - Naturally this will be last to be completed. *gasp*